MicrosoftDocs/win32/desktop-src/ETW/systemconfig-power.md

 ---
-Description: This class is the event type class for power configuration events.
+description: This class is the event type class for power configuration events.
 The following syntax is simplified from MOF code. ms.assetid: 7065b0b0-9a1d-4fce-a494-5762d5efb239
 title: SystemConfig_Power class
 ms.topic: reference